-Florence is a mega-popular destination with a “large village” feel that brings visitors back time and time again.
-Florence is brimming with things to do and many still undiscovered by tourists.
-That would explain why this small town has so much international attention.
-Here are eight things to do in Florence and a bunch of them are free!
+Florence is a very popular destination with a large-village vibe that brings visitors back time and time again.
+It’s brimming with things to do and many are still undiscovered by tourists, which would explain why this small town gets so much international attention.
+Here are eight things to do in Florence off the beaten path and a bunch of them are free.

 8. Giardino Bardini

 Upon entering the garden grounds, climb a gravel slope to the top.
-Your reward?
-A panoramic view overlooking the Duomo and a killer cityscape framed by fresh flowers and greenery.
+You’ll be rewarded with a panoramic view overlooking the Duomo and a killer cityscape framed by fresh flowers and greenery.

 7. Mercato di Sant’ Ambrogio

 Exploring local markets is an excellent way to discover Florence off the beaten path.
 Chock full of local food and antique treasures, Mercato di Sant’Ambrogio is the place to go for a different flavor of the capital city of Tuscany.
 Located about 15 minutes from the Duomo, it’s far enough out of the center circle that you won’t just fortuitously stumble upon it.

 With an indoor section with everything from fresh cheese and produce stands to a selection of sit-down restaurants, you’ll find many of the best places to eat in Florence here.
 Outside, circling the interior section, there are clothing, ceramics, knick-knacks, jewelry and other antiques for sale.

 Address: Piazza Ghiberti | Hours: Every day, 7 am – 2 pm | Cost: Entry is free

 Not ready to book a tour?
 Check out our Florence Guide for more info.